mkouhei/d.palmtb.net/2012/10/25/change_slave_to_master_of_openldap_2_4_configuration.rst

 Confirmation
 ^^^^^^^^^^^^

-At least, this server is LDAP master of OpenLDAP2.4 on Ubuntu 12.04 is now available.
+At least, this server as LDAP master of OpenLDAP2.4 on Ubuntu 12.04 is now available.
-Confirmation is using ldapsearch command and id command.
-So look audit.log of the slave server.
+Confirmation is using "ldapsearch" command and "id" command.
+And you also look on a audit.log of the slave server.

 .. author:: default